 Learn how to quit an unresponsive application using Force Quit.

-To force quit an application, choose Force Quit from the Apple menu (or press Command-Option-Esc), then choose the unresponsive application in the Force Quit window, and click Force Quit.
+- Switch to another app, such as the Finder, then choose Force Quit from the Apple menu.
+Select the unresponsive app in the Force Quit window, and click Force Quit.

-If the Finder is unresponsive, you can use Force Quit to quit and relaunch it.
-Select Finder in the Force Quit Window, then click Relaunch.
+OS X automatically relaunches the Finder when it is quit.
+If the Finder is unresponsive, use Force Quit to relaunch it.
+Select Finder in the Force Quit Window or Dock, then click Relaunch.